BIONF/HaMStR/README.md

 user@machine:~/path/to/HaMStR$ ./bin/install_data.sh

-If everythings work out fine your able to run HaMStR on your machine.
+If everythings work out fine you are able to run HaMStR on your machine.